Searches for Continuous Gravitational Waves from Fifteen Supernova Remnants and Fomalhaut b with Advanced LIGO: Searches

 While each search targeted a specific direction (right ascension and declination), each had to cover a broad band of frequencies and first and second derivatives.
 That is, a bank of signal templates was required, constructed to cover the parameter space $(f,\dot f,\ddot f)$ with sufficient density \citep{Whitbeck2006, Wette2008}.
 We chose coverage such that the maximum loss of power signal-to-noise ratio due to mismatch between the signal and the nearest template \citep{Owen1996, Brady1998} was no worse than 20\%, a common choice in continuous \ac{GW} analyses.
 Given the parameter choices described below, this resulted in $10^{12}$--$10^{13}$ templates for most searches, with the Cas~A search getting more than $10^{14}$ since it was allocated ten times the computing cycles of each other search.

-All searches ran on the Atlas computing cluster at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Hanover, Germany using the same tag (\texttt{S6SNRSearch}) of the LALSuite software package\footnote{Available at \texttt{https://github.com/lscsoft/lalsuite-archive}} as in \citet{S6NineSNRs} although the controlling scripts were upgraded.
+All searches ran on the Atlas computing cluster at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Hanover, Germany using the same tag (\texttt{S6SNRSearch}) of the LALSuite software package~\citep{lalsuite} as in \citet{S6NineSNRs} although the controlling scripts were upgraded.
 Most searches used roughly $10^5$ core hours (split into roughly $3\times10^4$ batch jobs) and Cas~A used more than $10^6$ (split into roughly $3\times10^5$ jobs).
 The splitting into jobs was used in the vetoes and other post-processing described in Sec.~\ref{s:post}.
 Post-processing for each search used at most of order ten percent of the core hours dedicated to the search.
 Several terabytes of search results were written to disk.